 The Box Collider__An invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

-See in Glossary is a Collider for use with 2D physics.
+See in Glossary 2D__ component is a Collider for use with 2D physics.
 Its shape is a rectangle with a defined position, width and height in the local coordinate space of a SpriteA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

 See in Glossary.
 Note that the rectangle is axis-aligned - that is, its edges are parallel to the X or Y axes of local space.